 The 75-Hour Broker Pre-License Topics course is the first step on your journey to becoming a broker!
 Regardless of which type of course you choose, the content includes: license law, real property, agency, financing, marketing & advertising, contract knowledge, buyer & seller relationships & counseling, state & federal laws and real estate transactions.
 You must complete and pass this course before you may continue on to the 15-Hour Interactive Course.

 There are three (3) different ways that you can take this course.
 You should decide the best option based on what works for your schedule and your learning style.

 If you learn best in a traditional classroom setting, and you have the flexibility to commit to attending one of our sessions, then our classroom course is your best option.
-You have the choice of three types of sessions:
+You have the choice of four types of sessions:

 Enjoy the freedom to participate in classes at any time, day or night, from your home or office!
 This brand new hybrid course mixes expert instructor video, online modules and offline study materials to give you that educational edge.
 The high pass rates for this program just shows, it works!

 Unplug yourself and roam free with the self-study program!
 A program made for the highest level of flexibility, students will receive all books, notes and materials via mail.
 Where they go with you, well the possibilities are endless!
 Take tests at home, day or night, and return your exams by mail for grading.
 Then schedule your final exam at a convenient proctored exam location when you feel ready.